 EA Negotiations, Renewals & Pricing

-The Microsoft Enterprise Agreement is the cornerstone of most large organisations' Microsoft licensing.
+The Microsoft Microsoft Enterprise Agreement guide is the cornerstone of most large organisations' Microsoft licensing.
 With 2025's shift to Level A pricing and increasing complexity, the difference between a well-negotiated EA and a default renewal can be millions of dollars per year.

 Microsoft Enterprise Agreement Negotiation Guide for 2025